Care of Chicks

 • Young chicks cannot control their body temperature and require a heat source.
 They are also prone to Coccidiosis infection which can wipe out whole clutches in hours.

-• We would strongly advise that children do not handle the chicks at all and that they only be handled by competent staff members to avoid injury, minimise stress and to avoid overheating.
+• We advise that children do not handle the chicks without the supervision from competent staff members to avoid injury, minimise stress and to avoid overheating.

 Consider these options instead